Junk of the Heart (Happy)

-"Junk of the Heart (Happy)" is a song by British rock band, the Kooks, and the second single and opening track from their 2011 album.
+"Junk of the Heart (Happy)" is a song by British rock band the Kooks, and the second single and opening track from their 2011 album Junk of the Heart.

 Release and reception

 AllMusic described the song as a "jangly, Dodgy-esque, summery opening title track".
 "Junk of the Heart" was released as the second single from Junk of the Heart in 2011 as a promo CD single.
 It was also released as a digital EP and was included on the 2017 greatest hits album The Best of...
 So Far.

-The song reached No. 93 in Germany and No. 20 on the Billboard Alternative Songs chart in the US.
+The song reached No. 20 on the Billboard Alternative Songs chart in the US, the top 10 in Australia and Flanders, the top 20 in Japan, and the top 30 in Italy and Wallonia.